 8. Identify any high-risk information technology systems critical to operations based on the auditor's overall assessment of the importance of the system to the agency and its mission, or whether any exceptions identified in the six audit report questions to be addressed by the auditors are directly related to the operations of an information technology system.

-ConnectND Finance is the most high-risk information technology system critical to the North Dakota Ethanol Council.
+ConnectND Finance and Human Resource Management System (HRMS) are the high-risk information technology systems critical to the North Dakota Oilseed Council.

 Governance Communication